Nappuccinos To More Weekend Z's: Strategize To Catch Up On Lost Sleep

 So, bottom line: It can be hard for our metabolism to recover from a week of sleep deprivation, and — over time — chronic sleep loss can increase the risk of Type 2 diabetes.

 These findings are eye-opening, but they don't paint the full picture.
-After all, many of us who lose out on sleep only miss a few hours here or there.
+After all, many of us who lose out on sleep miss only a few hours here or there.
 Our sleep loss is occasional, not chronic.

-Consider this scenario: You have a long day of travel and arrive home late, say, 2 a.m.
-And, you've got to wake up at the crack of dawn for an early meeting the next day.
+Consider this scenario: You have a long day of travel and arrive home late, say, at 2 a.m.
+And you've got to wake up at the crack of dawn for an early meeting the next day.
 Is that a big deal?

 "The short-term effect is that you're a little more sleepy — your concentration is poor, or [you may lose] words on the tip of your tongue," says Dr. Chris Winter, a sleep specialist in Charlottesville, Va.
 But what's the long-term effect of one night of partial sleep loss?

-Note: Editor's note: If you like this article, you should check out Life Kit, NPR's family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
-Our new sleep guide is out Monday.
-Sign up for the newsletter, or email us at lifekit@npr.org.